jaysylvester/citizen/README.md

 `request.start()`, `request.end()`, and `response.start()` are called before your controller is fired, so the output from those events is passed from each one to the next, and ultimately to your controller via the `context` argument.
 Exactly what they output—content, citizen directives, custom directives—is up to you.

 All files and exports are optional. citizen only calls them if they exist.
 For example, you could have only a request.js module that exports `start()`.

-_Note: As of this version, session end() and application end() aren't functional.
-They'll be in a future version._

 Here's an example of a request module that checks for a username cookie at the beginning of every request and redirects the user to the login page if it doesn't exist.
 We also avoid a redirect loop by making sure the requested controller isn't the login controller: